HydrologicEngineeringCenter/hec-python-library/rtd_docs/classes/ReferenceRatingSet.rst

 ReferenceRatingSet
 ------------------

-ReferenceRatingSet objects are references to rating sets within a CWMS database.
+ReferenceRatingSet objects are named objects that refer to rating sets within a CWMS database.
 They can be retrieved by using :doc:`CwmsDataStore </classes/CwmsDataStore>` objects.

 Required Information
 --------------------